NaPs/Confiture/README.rst

 A note on versioning
 --------------------

-Dotconf use a two numbers X.Y versioning.
+Confiture use a two numbers X.Y versioning.
 The Y part is incremented by one on each release.
 The X part is used as API compatibility indicator and will be incremented each time the API is broken.